nodejs/node/doc/api/vm.md

 web browser, the method can be used to create a single sandbox representing a window's global object, then run all `<script>` tags together within the context of that sandbox.

+The provided `name` and `origin` of the context are made visible through the Inspector API.

 ## vm.isContext(sandbox)
 <!-- YAML